terraform-community-modules/tf_aws_elasticsearch/README.md

 - `es_version` - Elasticsearch version.
 - `instance_type` - Elasticsearch instance type to use for data nodes (and dedicated master nodes unless otherwise specified).
 - `instance_count` - Number of instances in the cluster.
+- `dedicated_master_threshold` - Number of instances above which dedicated master nodes will be used.
+Default is `10`
 - `dedicated_master_type` - Elasticsearch instance type to use for dedicated master nodes.
 - `management_iam_roles` - List of ARNs of IAM roles to be granted full access to the domain.
 - `management_public_ip_addresses` - List of IP addresses or CIDR blocks from which to permit full access to the domain.(Used only in Elasticsearch domains with public endpoints)